 James helps Veronica resolve the case quickly (her company has to ship goods to Oregon, which doesn’t have a state sales tax).
 At the same time, he offers her a deal on a new Lira sales tax wizard, which takes the guesswork out of a complicated process.
 Veronica doesn’t commit to buying, but James can tell that she’s thinking about it.
 James enters a note in her account for the sales team to follow up with Veronica, to see if her interest amounts to a new sale.

-Measure the Return on Your Community Cloud Investment
+Measure the Return on Your Experience Cloud Investment

-He’s looking at the following numbers, gathered before and after the implementation of the self-service community and portal.
+He’s looking at the following numbers, gathered before and after the implementation of the self-service sites.

 - Number of deflected cases